MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/New-PSSession.md

 ## INPUTS

+### System.String

+You can pipe a string to this cmdlet.

+### System.URI

+You can pipe a URI to this cmdlet.

-### System.String, System.URI, System.Management.Automation.Runspaces.PSSession
+### System.Management.Automation.Runspaces.PSSession

-You can pipe a string, URI, or session object to this cmdlet.
+You can pipe a session object to this cmdlet.

 ## OUTPUTS